-- Satisfactorily complete a minimum of 34 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact. - Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.
+- · Satisfactorily complete a minimum of 34 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B in all core courses.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - · Complete a minimum of 20 one-hour sessions of personal therapy-individual, couples, and/or group (no more than 10 sessions may be in group therapy)-with a licensed therapist. - · Complete a minimum of 200 supervised hours in a teaching practicum, including a minimum of 75 clock hours of full responsibility for teaching and classroom management. - · Complete a minimum of 600 supervised internship hours, of which at least 240 hours must be direct client contact hours.

+Successfully complete the Clinical Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of school counseling and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.

-Spiritual Integration (3 hours) GCEP 561 Spirituality and Clinical Praxis 3
+piritual Integration (3 hours)

+GCEP 561 Spirituality and Clinical Praxis 3

-School Counseling Core (25 hours)
+chool Counseling Core (25 hours)

 GCEP 503 Risk and Resilience in Youth 3

 GCEP 505 Strategies in School Counseling 3

 GCEP 506 Classroom Teaching and Learning 3

 GCEP 507 Teaching Practicum 3

 GCEP 509 Lifestyle and Career Development 3

 GCEP 511 Ethical and Legal Issues 3

 GCEP 515 Treatment Planning I 1

 GCEP 518 Treatment Planning II 1

 GCEP 519 Clinical Portfolio 1

 GCEP 566 Research Methods and Statistics 2

+GCEP 571 Tests and Assessments 2

 Clinical Internship (6 hours)

+Students must choose one of the following sequences:

+GCEP 512 Internship A: Early Childhood and Elementary Counseling I 3

+and .

+GCEP 513 Internship A: Early Childhood and Elementary Counseling II 3

+GCEP 516 Internship B: Middle Level and High School Counseling I and 3

+GCEP 517 Internship B: Middle Level and High School Counseling II 3